How does this company make money?

 What does this company depend on?

-The mechanism depends on temperature-sensitive viscoelastic foam compounds, Leggett & Platt innerspring coil systems, climate-controlled manufacturing facilities, Mattress Firm and other specialty bedding retail partnerships, and temperature-regulated trucking fleets for foam transport.
+The company cannot operate without its temperature-sensitive viscoelastic foam compounds, Leggett & Platt innerspring coil systems, climate-controlled manufacturing facilities, retail partnerships with Mattress Firm and other specialty bedding chains, and temperature-regulated trucking fleets that keep the foam stable during transport.

 Who depends on this company?

-Mattress Firm retail locations would lose their premium mattress categories if Tempur-Pedic and Sealy supplies ceased.
-Hospitality chains such as Marriott would face disruptions to room upgrade programs, as they rely on Sealy Posturepedic for consistent guest sleep experiences.
-Sleep disorder clinics would lose access to medically-recommended Tempur-Pedic therapeutic mattresses prescribed for pressure point relief.
+Mattress Firm retail locations would lose their main premium mattress categories if Tempur-Pedic and Sealy supplies stopped.
+Marriott and other hospitality chains that use Sealy Posturepedic mattresses in guest rooms would face disruptions to their room upgrade programs.
+Sleep disorder clinics and medical professionals who prescribe specific Tempur-Pedic models for pressure point relief would lose access to those products.

 How does this company scale?